Monitoring MQTT Messages with InfluxDB and Grafana

 You need to monitor your system

-Real-time monitoring with the use of tools like JConsole is certainly better than nothing but has its own disadvantages.
-HiveMQ is often deployed in a container environment and therefore direct access to the HiveMQ process might not be possible.
-Despite that, using a time series monitoring solution also provides the added benefit of functioning as a great debugging tool, when trying to find the root cause of a system crash or similar.
+Real-time monitoring with tools such as JConsole is certainly better than nothing but has its own disadvantages.
+HiveMQ is often deployed in a containerized environment and therefore direct access to the HiveMQ process might not be possible.
+Despite that, use of a time-series monitoring solution provides the added benefit of functioning as a great debugging tool when you need to find the root cause of a system crash or similar event.

-We routinely get asked about recommendations for monitoring tools.
-At the end of the day this is down to preference and ultimately your decision.
-In the past we have had good experiences with the combination of Telegraf, InfluxDB and a Grafana dashboard.
+We are frequently asked for monitoring tool recommendations.
+Ultimately, deciding on the right tool is a matter of personal preference and the choice is up to you.
+In the past, we have had good experiences with the combination of Telegraf, InfluxDB, and a Grafana dashboard.

-Telegraf can be used for gathering system metrics and writing them to the InfluxDB.
-HiveMQ is able to write its own metrics to the InfluxDB as well and a Grafana dashboard is a good solution for visualizing these gathered metrics.
+Telegraf can be used for gathering system metrics and writing them to InfluxDB.
+HiveMQ is also able to write metrics to InfluxDB and a Grafana dashboard is a good solution for visualizing these gathered metrics.

-Please note that there are countless other viable monitoring options available.
+Please note, this is just one monitoring solution.
+There are countless viable monitoring options are available.

-InfluxDB data will grow rapidly.
-This can and will lead to the use of large amounts of disc space after running your InfluxDB for some time.
-To deal with this challenge InfluxDB offers the possibility to create so called retention policies.
-In our opinion it is sufficient to retain your InfluxDB data for two weeks.
-The syntax for creating this retention policy looks like this:
+InfluxDB data increases rapidly.
+Over time, the continuously expanding volume of data uses large amounts of disc space.
+To mitigate the situation, InfluxDB offers the possibility to create retention policies.
+Usually, it is sufficient to retain your InfluxDB data for two weeks.
+The syntax for creating a two-week retention policy looks like this:

-Which, if any, retention policy is best for your individual use case has to be decided by you.
+Which, if any, retention policy is best for your individual use case is entirely up to you.

 This property should be set individually for each HiveMQ node in the cluster for better transparency.

-This plugin will now gather all the available HiveMQ metrics (given the JMX Plugin is also running) and write them to the configured InfluxDB.
+The HiveMQ InfluxDB extension now gathers all the available HiveMQ metrics and writes them to the configured InfluxDB.

-The third step is installing Telegraf on each HiveMQ cluster node.
+The third step is to install Telegraf on each HiveMQ cluster node.

-Now a telegraf.conf needs to be configured, telling Telegraf which metrics it should gather and eventually write to an InfluxDB.
-The default telegraf.conf is very inflated and full of comments and options, that are not needed for HiveMQ monitoring.
-The config we propose looks like this:
+telegraf.conf file is full of comments and options that are not needed for HiveMQ monitoring.
+The basic configuration that we suggest looks like this: